 Bleaching Wood Furniture

 First, let me start by stating: This is not a process for those who want a quick result.
 If you want to take the easy way, check out my online furniture painting workshop on how to use paint for a driftwood finish.
-The driftwood finish will get you the result you are looking for without stripping and sanding.
+The driftwood finish will get you the lighter wood result you are looking for without stripping and sanding.

 The first step is to strip off the original finish of the furniture.
 You have a few different methods for this process.